notnullgames/map/README.md

 These are tools for creating maps at various zoom-levels for [pakemon](https://github.com/notnullgames/pakemon).

-You will need to downlaod a map from [here](https://openmaptiles.com/downloads/dataset/satellite-lowres).
+You will need to download a map from [here](https://openmaptiles.com/downloads/dataset/satellite-lowres).
 It should be a mbtile file.
 Mine was called `satellite-lowres-v1.2-z0-z5.mbtiles`.

 Other sources for maps: